brawer/cadaref-zurich/README.md

 perform well.
 The pipeline detects this, and applies a custom workaround to handle it.

+6. **Detecting screenshots:** Some mutation dossiers of the late 1990s and early 2000s contain printed-out screenshots of a Microsoft Windows database.
+At the time, this Windows tool was used to manage the cadastral register, and Windows screenshots were regularly printed out and archived.
+Because these screenshot print-outs look like maps (they have long thin lines like a cadastral plan), our pipeline needs to detect them.
+We experimented with computer vision, but by far the easiest and most reliable way to detect screenshots was to look at the OCRed text.
+The pipeline does not generate any special files for detected screenshots, but it notes a list of screenshot pages in the logs.

-6. **Map scale detection:** The pipeline tries to find the map scale, such as `1:500`, that was often (but not always) printed on the historical map.
+7. **Detecting map scale:** The pipeline tries to find the map scale, such as `1:500`, which is often (but not always) printed on the historical map.
 If no scale designation can be found on the page, the pipeline falls back to the other pages in the same mutation dossier because sometimes the scale was given on the page next to the actual map.
-If this still does not lead to any map scales, the pipeline supplies a fallback list with map scales that commonly appear in the dataset.
+If this still does not lead to any map scales, the pipeline supplies a fallback list with map scales that commonly appear in the Zürich dataset.

+8. **Measuring distance limit:** For every scanned page that hasn’t been classified as a screenshot, the pipeline measures the maximum distance between any two points assuming it’s a map.
+The inputs to this computation are the map scale, the width and height of the rendered image in raster pixels, and the resolution of the rendered image in dots per inch (dpi).
+For example, if the detected map scale is 1:1000, and the image is 2480×3508 pixels at 300 dpi, the scanned page is 21.0×29.7 centimeters (DIN A4).
+At scale 1:1000, this corresponds to 210×297 meters on the ground.
+Thus, the distance between any two points depicted on this map can’t be more than √(210²
++ 297²) = 363.7 meters.
+We’ll need this value in the next step.

-7. **Bounds estimation:** In `workdir/bounds`, the pipeline stores a GeoJSON file with the approximate bounds of the mutation.
+9. **Estimating mutation bounds:** In `workdir/bounds`, the pipeline stores a GeoJSON file with the approximate bounds of the mutation.
 The bounds are approximated by looking up the parcel numbers, found by means of Optical Character Recognition, in the survey data of December 2007.
 This will capture any parcels whose numbers are mentioned in the text documentation for the mutation, and any parcels whose numbers were printed on the map (provided OCR managed to read the text).
 Also, today’s land survey database stores for every parcel by what mutation it got created.
 In case our historic mutation has created parcels that that still happen to exist today, we incorporate their bounds into our estimation. — If no bounds can be found, the pipeline stops processing the mutation with status `BoundsNotFound`.

-8. **Screenshot detection:** Some mutation dossiers of the late 1990s and early 2000s contain printed-out screenshots of a Microsoft Windows database.
-At the time, this tool was used to manage the cadastral register.
-Because these screenshots confuse the symbol recognition, the pipeline detects them.
-The easiest and most reliable way to detect screenshots was to look at the OCRed text.
-The pipeline does not generate special files for detected screenshots, but it notes a list of screenshot pages in the logs.

-9. **Symbol recognition:** In `workdir/symbols`, the pipeline stores a CSV file that tells which symbols have been recognized on the historical map images by means of computer vision.
+10. **Symbol recognition:** In `workdir/symbols`, the pipeline stores a CSV file that tells which symbols have been recognized on the historical map images by means of computer vision.
 The CSV file contains the following columns: `page` for the document page, `x` and `y` for